h2oai/h2o-3/h2o-docs/src/product/admissible.rst

 Infogram
 ~~~~~~~~

-Below the code generates an infogram, and we plot the infogram and view the data in the admissible score frame.
+The code below generates an infogram, and we plot the infogram and view the data in the admissible score frame.

 .. tabs::
    .. code-tab:: r R